credi2/plugins-magento-1/readme.md

         }
     }

-### 4.3 Change the place of the Cashpresso price on your product page
+### 4.3 Change the place of the cashpresso price on your product page
 By default it's placed right after the standard price.
 If you want to change the place, you need to change the parameter "Place to show" to "In catalog/search".